Dentures Boca Raton

 Are Implant Dentures More Expensive?

 Implant dentures require oral surgery and at least four different implant posts, all of which need to be paid for separately.
 In other words, yes, implant dentures tend to have a higher cost than traditional dentures.
 The higher price tag is well worth it when you remember that dental implants offer many benefits that you wouldn’t be able to enjoy with traditional dentures alone.
-Furthermore, dental implants can last for decades, meaning you won’t need to pay for replacements as often, if ever.
+Furthermore, dental implants in Boca Raton can last for decades, meaning you won’t need to pay for replacements as often, if ever.

 Does Dental Insurance Cover Dentures?